ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 3. Move all the game files into the folder you just created *(the one we called "data")*.

-4. Open Github Desktop, and click ***File > Clone Repository*** to choose where to setup your project.
+4. Open GitHub Desktop, and click ***File > Clone Repository*** to choose where to setup your project.
 Navigate to your chosen game folder, in the same folder that the previous "data" folder is in.

      Clone your project into that game folder.